gctools-outilsgc/aurora-website/src/docs/en/content/system vocabulary.md

 **Get started** - Directs the user to an overview landing pafe for the application.

 **Learn more** - Directs the user to a page with more in-depth information about the related topic.

+**Submit** - A call-to-action which indicates that the information the user provided will be processed and saved in the back-end of the application.